“iF3, the Cannes of the ski world!” – ESPN.com

 “iF3 and its long list of powerhouse sponsors are reflections of a sport that is the fastest rising in skiing.” – Montreal Gazette

 The Festival has come along way since 2007 and the progression is yet to end.
 New events and initiatives have been added to the festival, including snowboard since 2017.
-That being said, our core focus remains the same: to unite and promote all aspects of the ski and snowboard industries, and to honour and celebrate the producers, photographers, athletes and everyone else that contributes to the constant progression of these industries.
+And now the first edition for the mountain biking community is about to take place in the spring of 2021.
+That being said, our core focus remains the same: to unite and promote all aspects of the freesports industries (including ski, snowboard and mountain biking) and to honour and celebrate the producers, photographers, athletes and everyone else that contributes to the constant progression of these industries.